Industrial Engineering and Management (WING)

 WINGDual students benefit from a three-year combination of academic degree, substantial professional experience, and attractive earnings.

-The Bachelor's degree programme in Industrial Engineering requires the following qualifications or competencies:
+The Bachelor's degree programme in Engineering and Management requires the following qualifications or competencies:

 The WING programme is aimed at: